 Moderator: Susan Ware, General Editor, American National Biography

-GENDER, SPORTS, HEALTH/WELLNESS
+GENDER, SPORTS, and HEALTH/WELLNESS

 Brian Hainline, Senior Vice President, Sports Science Institute; Chief Medical Officer, National Collegiate Athletic Association; Clinical Professor of Neurology, NYU School of Medicine and Indiana University School of Medicine